Gohsato/PlaylistObservatory/README.md

 To run this app locally:
 1. first setup the server (More on that in the server readme).
 1. Start the server.
-1. Then run the client by executing (in '/client/') 'npm install' then 'npm run start'
+1. Then run the client by going into the '/client' directory and executing 'npm install' then 'npm run start'

 Make sure that the react app is run on localhost:3000 and the server is running on localhost:8888.